Want a bigger reach and better engagements?

 79. Analyze your competitor’s weaknesses

 Your competitor’s weaknesses are a big chance to improve and grow your business.
 It’s not only identifying your strengths but also giving you some lessons.
-Beating their weak points helps you to take
+Beating their weak points helps you to take advantage and maximize the differentiation from them.

 80. Define your competitive advantages